 Most days are filled with responsibility – work, school, being a caregiver, extracurriculars, or commitments to our communities, and the list can go on and on.
-Often, true rest is only allowed, or we only allow ourselves to rest on holidays or vacation, and even then, it may feel like it slips through our fingers.
+Often, true rest is only allowed, or we only allow ourselves to rest on holidays or vacations, and even then, it may feel like it slips through our fingers.
 Whereas responsibilities may habitually take priority over rest, it is essential that we learn to incorporate rest into our routine.

 Being considerate of and engaging in rest that truly feels nurturing and rejuvenating are equally as important.
-What does rest in your life look like?
+What does the rest of your life look like?
 Did you think of sleep?
 Many of us, confuse sleep and rest as the same thing.
 When you think about rest, do you notice yourself trying to “fix” a lack of energy by getting more sleep, waking to discover you still feel exhausted?
-Sleep and rest are not the same thing.
+Sleep and rest are not the same things.
 Considering rest in the context of the Five Dimensions of Wellness may be helpful for your overall well-being.